 Yes, if you feel it would be easier to provide us the requested file by splitting one file into two or more files you may do so.
 For example, some customers find it easier to split the entity file into two files, one including person entities and one including non-person entities.
-Another example may be with Participation History, if various participations are stored in other areas/tables in your database (e.g. events are stored separately from board or committee participations).
-If splitting a file into multiple files, name the files by adding a letter and short description (e.g. Entity_a_Persons, Entity_b_NonPersons, Participation_History_Events etc.).
+Another example may be with Participation History, as various participations may be stored in separate areas/tables in your database (e.g., events are stored separately from undergraduate and alumni participations).
+If splitting a file into multiple files, name the files by adding a letter and short description (e.g., Entity\a\Persons, Entity\b\NonPersons, Participation\History\Events).